START-UPS - WANT TO KNOW HOW TO MAKE YOUR FLEXIBLE PACKAGING MORE AFFORDABLE? READ THIS.

 Get more creative with packaging on a tight budget

-But cheap doesn't have to mean nasty.
+But cheaper packaging options doesn't have to mean nasty.
 Packaging is everything to your brand, so it pays to get it right.

 If you want to minimise your flexible packaging costs, the key is to be more creative and think into where you want your business to be in 6 months before you give your packaging printer the go ahead.